aronbisrat/aronbisrat/README.md

 ---

-## Add a Call‑to‑Action
+## 👉 Call‑to‑Action

-- 👉 Explore my pinned repositories below for full project details and reproducible workflows.
+Explore my pinned repositories below for full project details and reproducible workflows.

 ---